subhrajyotimajumder/preetyjson/README.md

 # preetyjson

 A chrome plugin for preety printing of json string.
-It maintains proper spacing and also print error if any.
+It maintains proper spacing and also prints error if any.